ciscocsirt/netsarlacc/README.md

 netsarlacc
 ===================

-netsarlacc is a high performance enterprise HTTP sinkhole designed to be used by corporate SOC or IR teams.  netsarlacc was designed with several purpose-specific goals in mind:
+netsarlacc is a high performance enterprise HTTP (and SMTP) sinkhole designed to be used by corporate SOC or IR teams.  netsarlacc was designed with several purpose-specific goals in mind:

  - Be very fast even under very high load
  - Robust against abuse from malware or broken scripts